Bartlett, New Hampshire Short-Term Rental Market Analysis

 Visitor Profile

-Bartlett, New Hampshire, attracts approximately 1.5 million visitors annually, drawn by its stunning natural landscapes and outdoor recreational opportunities.
-The town’s demographics reveal a diverse visitor base, with families, couples, and adventure-seekers making up the majority.
-The primary reasons for visiting include skiing, hiking, and exploring the White Mountain National Forest.
-This influx of tourists significantly contributes to the local economy, generating millions in revenue and supporting hospitality and service industries.
-According to the tourism bureau, Bartlett’s appeal lies in its year-round activities, making it a vital destination in the New Hampshire tourism market.
+Bartlett, New Hampshire, attracts approximately 1.5 million visitors annually, drawn by its stunning White Mountain landscapes and exceptional four-season recreational opportunities.
+The town’s demographics reveal a diverse visitor base dominated by families with children aged 5-14, couples aged 25-45, and outdoor adventure seekers.
+Primary visit purposes include skiing and snowboarding in winter, hiking and camping in summer, and fall foliage viewing.
+This steady influx of tourists generates millions in revenue and significantly supports local hospitality, retail, and service industries.
+According to the Mount Washington Valley tourism bureau, Bartlett’s appeal lies in its year-round activities and proximity to major outdoor attractions, making it a vital destination in New Hampshire’s tourism market.
+The area’s investment in new attractions like Living Shores Aquarium demonstrates continued commitment to diversifying visitor experiences beyond traditional outdoor recreation.

-Bartlett, New Hampshire, attracts approximately 1.5 million visitors annually, drawn by its stunning natural landscapes and outdoor recreational opportunities.
-The town’s demographics reveal a diverse visitor base, with families, couples, and adventure-seekers making up the majority.
-The primary reasons for visiting include skiing, hiking, and exploring the White Mountain National Forest.
-This influx of tourists significantly contributes to the local economy, generating millions in revenue and supporting hospitality and service industries.
-According to the tourism bureau, Bartlett’s appeal lies in its year-round activities, making it a vital destination in the New Hampshire tourism market.
+Bartlett, New Hampshire, attracts approximately 1.5 million visitors annually, drawn by its stunning White Mountain landscapes and exceptional four-season recreational opportunities.
+The town’s demographics reveal a diverse visitor base dominated by families with children aged 5-14, couples aged 25-45, and outdoor adventure seekers.
+Primary visit purposes include skiing and snowboarding in winter, hiking and camping in summer, and fall foliage viewing.
+This steady influx of tourists generates millions in revenue and significantly supports local hospitality, retail, and service industries.
+According to the Mount Washington Valley tourism bureau, Bartlett’s appeal lies in its year-round activities and proximity to major outdoor attractions, making it a vital destination in New Hampshire’s tourism market.
+The area’s investment in new attractions like Living Shores Aquarium demonstrates continued commitment to diversifying visitor experiences beyond traditional outdoor recreation.

 Top Attractions